At a Glance

 Accepts Non-Brown Students: Yes

-Brown's Berlin program begins a month-long orientation that includes a German language course, cultural activities, and visits to different areas of the city.
-Students do not receive credit for the orientation.
+Brown's Berlin program begins a month-long orientation that includes a credit-bearing intensive German language course, cultural activities, and visits to different areas of the city.

-Following orientation, students enroll in at least four courses at Humboldt Universität, including one German language course in the Sprachenzentrum.
-The remaining three classes may be Proseminare, Seminare (junior/senior level courses) or Übungen (lab courses with field trips).
+Following orientation, students enroll in four to six courses at Humboldt University; students must complete a minimum of four courses for evaluation through a schein (a document confirming that you have completed the course and received a letter grade) in order to obtain a full semester credit equivalent at Brown.
+Students may choose from Proseminare, Seminare (junior/senior level courses) or Übungen (lab courses with field trips).
 Students are encouraged to attend Vorlesungen (lecture courses in which there is no assessed work).
-Students may take a maximum of two Vorlesungen, and may opt to enroll in one or both for credit.
+Students may take a maximum of two Vorlesungen and may opt to enroll in one or both for credit.
 Students who wish to earn credit must arrange with the professor to be given work on which a grade can be assessed.
+Please visit the Humboldt University course catalog for the most current list of course offerings.

 Past program participants have studied history, art history, international studies, political science, religion, German, Medical Studies, natural sciences, chemistry, physics, computer science, comparative literarture, and international relations.
 Students may enroll in all departments of the universities for which they have appropriate academic preparation.